 This policy explains our information practices and the choices you can make about the way the Calvin T. Ryan Library collects and uses your information.
 We will not collect or retain your private and personally identifiable information without your consent.
-Further, if you consent to give us your personally identifiable information, we will keep it confidential and will not sell, license or disclose personal information to any third party without your consent, unless we are compelled to do so under the law or to comply with a court order.
+Further, if you consent to give us your personally identifiable information, we will keep it confidential and will not sell, license, or disclose personal information to any third party, unless we are compelled to do so under the law or to comply with a court order.

-If you wish to receive borrowing privileges, we must obtain certain information about you in order to provide you with a library account.
-When visiting our library's website and using our electronic services, you may choose to provide your name, e-mail address, phone number or home address.
+If you wish to receive borrowing privileges, we must obtain certain information in order to provide a library account.

-If you are affiliated with the University of Nebraska Kearney, the Calvin T. Ryan Library automatically receives personally identifiable information to create and update your library account from the Office of Student Records and Registration (for students) or Human Resources (for employees).
+If you are affiliated with the University of Nebraska at Kearney, the Calvin T. Ryan Library automatically receives personally identifiable information to create and update your library account through MyBlue (for students) or Firefly (for employees).

 Access by Users